-We should retain personal data only for as long as we need it.
+We should retain personal data only for as long as we need it to fulfil the purpose for which the personal data were collected.
 It is important to have a defined time period in place that is tied to the purposes for which the personal data have been collected, and which is proportionate.